 Some itineraries are rough year round, while others are only choppy at certain times. - Photo by Thinkstock

-Though storms and high winds can occur anywhere and at any time, certain regions are known for particularly rough waters.
-Avoid ocean crossings, Mediterranean sailings during fall and winter, the Caribbean during hurricane season (June through November), and Alaska cruises that pass through the Pacific.
+Though storms and high winds can occur anywhere and at any time, certain regions are known for particularly increase the risk of seasickness for passengers.
+If you’re highly prone to getting motion sickness, try to avoid rough seas on your cruise.
+Booking cruises like ocean crossings, Mediterranean sailings during fall and winter, or the Caribbean during hurricane season (June through November), means you’re practically asking to get sick.

 We've circled the sweet spot for cabins. - Photo by Alexander Cher